 Look the other way, and you see a collection of children’s chairs from Mexico hung on a yellow wall.
 Lucinda says that occasionally she’ll find a cat sitting on one.

-MSS of Zanthan Gardens and I posed for Julie Ardery of Human Flower Project.
+MSS of Zanthan Gardens and I posed for Julie Ardery of Human Flower Project (no longer online).
 You can see by our smiles that all that color and creativity made us happy.
 (Thanks, Julie, for permission to use your photo.)

 Along with bright colors and Mexican folk art, Lucinda decorates her home and garden with a sea theme.
 Mermaids in particular are found throughout, though I neglected to photograph any.